kutpat/market-stream-gateway/README.md

 ## Trading Core migration boundary

-The worker cutover is deliberately not part of this repository.
-The safe follow-up is to add a provider-neutral Core client, extend every runtime/persistence key from symbol-only to provider+market+venue-symbol, and run Bybit through the gateway in shadow mode before changing an authoritative write.
-The conversion must accumulate ticker fields by their own `observed_at_ms`, wait for genuine last and mark prices, convert candle end from exclusive to Core's inclusive end, and accept only `closed` authoritative candles.
-Venue choice, catalog evidence, and resolver version must be frozen on each trade; an active trade must never silently move exchanges.
+The local Trading Core integration uses provider+market+venue-symbol route keys, accumulates sparse ticker fields by their own `observed_at_ms`, waits for genuine last and mark prices, converts candle end from exclusive to Core's inclusive end, and accepts only `closed` authoritative candles.
+Venue choice, catalog evidence, and resolver version are frozen on each trade so an active trade never silently moves exchanges.

-KuCoin V1 candles remain informational because the provider documents unreliable futures volume and exposes no explicit close flag.
-No production worker or VPS service should use this gateway until the shadow comparison, gap repair, provider-scoped readiness, and rollback path are complete.
+KuCoin, MEXC, and BingX V1 stream candles remain informational because their public futures feeds do not provide a reliable explicit close flag; KuCoin also lacks reliable futures volume.
+Their REST history uses public server time to classify completed intervals.
+The Core resolver therefore requires ticker support plus authoritative one-minute history and at least one trustworthy history volume dimension.
+MEXC and BingX qualify for fallback through REST reconciliation, while KuCoin remains ineligible for authoritative persistence.
+No production worker or VPS service should use this gateway until the local integration is reviewed and a production rollout is explicitly approved.

 ## Validation